zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Standard purchasing flows.md

 ### Credits

 Credits are standalone documents that cannot be allocated to invoices, purchase orders, or goods receipts.
-In the standard flow, credits do not require approval regardless of amount.
+In the standard flow, credits do not require approval, regardless of the total.

-The standard credit flows is:
+The standard credit flow is:

-1. An Invoice is uploaded and extracted (**Scanning** status)
+1. A credit is uploaded and extracted (**Scanning** status)
-2. A user reviews and codes the invoice (**Ready** or **User Review** status)
+2. A user reviews and codes the credit (**Ready** or **User Review** status)
-5. The user submits the credit for processing
+3. The user submits the credit for processing
-6. The credit is created in your ERP
+4. The credit is created in your ERP
-7. The credit moves to **Completed** status
+5. The credit moves to **Completed** status

 Credits can be related to invoices or purchase orders using the related documents and attachments feature.
 For more information, see [[Related documents and attachments]].